Climate and Average Weather Year Round in Dublin Ireland

-The warm season lasts for 3.0 months, from June 14 to September 13, with an average daily high temperature above 63°F. The hottest day of the year is July 27, with an average high of 67°F and low of 54°F.
+The warm season lasts for 3.0 months, from June 14 to September 13, with an average daily high temperature above 63°F. The hottest month of the year in Dublin is July, with an average high of 66°F and low of 54°F.

-The cool season lasts for 4.2 months, from November 17 to March 24, with an average daily high temperature below 51°F. The coldest day of the year is February 18, with an average low of 38°F and high of 47°F.
+The cool season lasts for 4.2 months, from November 17 to March 24, with an average daily high temperature below 51°F. The coldest month of the year in Dublin is February, with an average low of 38°F and high of 47°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.